Luxque/Quantum-Computing-in-Design-Optimization/README.md

    * Run cells in order.
 Some notebooks require API credentials to access IBM Quantum backends (see notes below).

-## Notes on running on real quantum hardware
+## Running on Real Quantum Backend

 * To execute circuits on IBM Quantum systems you must provide your IBM Quantum API token and Cloud Resource Name (CRN).
 Keep these credentials private.
 * Transpilation is required before submitting circuits to remote backends to ensure compatibility with the device’s native gates and topology.